isralduke/thatbook/21-ecclesiastes.md

 > to irrigate my grove of flourishing trees.
 > <a name="2:7">2:7</a> I purchased male and female slaves,
 > and I owned slaves who were born in my house;
-> I also possessed more livestock—both herds and flocks—
+> I also possessed more livestock — both herds and flocks —
 > than any of my predecessors in Jerusalem.
 > <a name="2:8">2:8</a> I also amassed silver and gold for myself,
 > as well as valuable treasures taken from kingdoms and provinces.
 > I acquired male singers and female singers for myself,
-> as well as what gives man sensual delight—a harem of beautiful concubines.
+> as well as what gives man sensual delight — a harem of beautiful concubines.
 > <a name="2:9">2:9</a> So I was more wealthy than all my predecessors in Jerusalem,
 > yet I maintained my objectivity:
 > <a name="2:10">2:10</a> I did not hold myself back from getting whatever I wanted,